andrewdoud/TD-Docs/full_td_markdown.md

 Send Monitor Pulses `pulse` - Sends pulses (a single null character) once a frame, to monitor the connection.
 This keeps the connection active, and keeps the Pipe In CHOP aware of the connection status so it can properly report its state.
 Echo Messages to Console `echo` - Print all outgoing data to the Console which can be opened from the Dialogs menu.
 See this option in the [Pipe In CHOP](Pipe_In_CHOP.html "Pipe In CHOP") for more details.
 Callbacks DAT `callbacks` - Path to a DAT containing callback methods for each event sent.
 See [pipeoutCHOP\_Class](https://docs.derivative.ca/PipeoutCHOP_Class "PipeoutCHOP Class") for usage.

+Extra Information for the Pipe Out CHOP can be accessed via an [Info CHOP](Info_CHOP.html "Info CHOP").

 ### Specific Pipe Out CHOP Info Channels